...

 We’ll Call You

-How does fentanyl make you feel at first?
+How does fentanyl make you feel?

 How Long Do Opiates Stay in Your System?